Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/Forensics/What Lies Within.md

 ## Solutions

-I tried to run zsteg on the file and as I expected, it's just a basic LSB (Least Significant Bit) technique which hides secret information lowest bits in the series of numbers in binary.
+I tried to run zsteg on the file and as I expected, it's just a basic LSB (Least Significant Bit) technique which hides secret information using the lowest bits in the series of numbers in binary.

 ```
 $ zsteg buildings.png